muratk3n/thirdwave/en/2017/12/the-bonyads.md

 leaders.
 The Bonyads are reputed to control 20 to 25 percent of Iran’s annual income—not bad as private benefits go.

----

-Bloody hell..
-These f---kers are **exempt** from even accusation of corruption.
-That must be the sweetest job to have in Iran.
-They basically have a license to steal.